 3. Korea: Figures related to "Tax cases under independent review by external bodies" only refer to cases dealt with by the tax tribunal.
-The number of cases resolved in favour of the administration refers to decisions where all issues were ruled in favour of the tax administration.
+The number of cases resolved in favour of the administration.
+2. Israel: The number of cases resolved in favour of the administration includes all decisions where at least one of the issues was ruled in favour of the tax administration